temyers/cucumber-jvm-parallel-plugin/readme.md

 > * Resources in `src/test/resources` are added to the classpath by default.
 > * `src/test/resources/features` **is** in the root of the classpath, so **would be valid** for `featuresDirectory`
 > * `src/test/resources/features/sub_folder` is **not** in the root of the classpath, so **would not be valid** to put in `featuresDirectory`

+If the parallelScheme is RERUN then the plugin will search `rerunFilesDirectory` for all files and generate a JUnit test for each row in a rerun file, for all rerun files.
+These rerun files must be written by Cucumber Rerun Formatter.

 If you prefer to generate TestNG tests, set `useTestNG` to true